jchoi22/webdev-project/README.md

 # README
 Jayden Choi and Lucy Ordway

-You may need to run npm install react-icons --save because sometimes there is an error
+You may need to run npm install react-icons --save , as these icons are used, as well as importing Material UI

-Our diagrams:
+Our diagrams from feature 3:

 Tree: